ac08/andrewcircelli/content/blog/using-mongoose-discriminators/index.md

 type: blog
 ---

 Hey all!
-A few weeks ago in designing my FullStackFutures web application, I accepted the challenge to identify a functional solution to the project's MongoDB schema business requirement.
+A few weeks ago in designing my _Full Stack Futures_ web application, I accepted the challenge to identify a functional solution to the project's MongoDB schema business requirement.

 Since I completed this challenge I thought I should share briefly what I learned about this schema design, so let's get started.